ros-infrastructure/rosdoc2/README.md

 It might be helpful, in some cases, to understand how this tool functions.

-The tools follows these steps:
+The tool follows these steps:

 - Inspect the `package.xml` of the package for any rosdoc2 specific configurations.
   - Note: if none are found, a default configuration which tries to run Sphinx and Doxygen is used.